developers-cash/cash-pay-server-js/README.md

 Webhooks that do not give a 200 status code are considered failures.

-## Using a difference CashPayServer Instance
+## Using a different CashPayServer Instance

 See documentation about [Self-Hosting](https://developers-cash.github.io/cash-pay-server-js/).